communication

 Time: All day | Vibe: Gamified Kindness

-John Gottman’s research shows that stable couples have a ratio of 5 positive interactions for every 1 negative interaction.
+Gottman's research found that couples who stay happy tend to keep roughly 5 positive interactions for every 1 negative one — even during conflict.
 We turned this into a game.
 If one of us gets snappy (negative), we acknowledge it: "Oof, that was a -1."
 Then, we have to "earn back" the balance with 5 positives.
 A compliment.
 A text.
 A coffee.
 A hug.

 4. The "Elephant in the Room" Card